-I posted how I make this balsamic vinaigrette on my Instagram stories and so many of you went on to make it!
+Jeff and I have salads pretty much every night.
+And I have this balsamic vinaigrette recipe of EPIC proportions to thank for it!
+I posted how I make this healthy balsamic vinaigrette recipe on my Instagram stories and so many of you went on to make it!
 That made my heart sing.

-A bunch of you asked for the exact recipe, which I didn’t have until this very moment.
+This is the real deal high quality stuff when it comes to balsamic vinegar.
+I buy it at Costco!
 Aged balsamic vinegar of Modena is made from wine vinegar and concentrated Trebbiano grape must, i.e. crushed whole grapes with skins, seeds, and stems.

 The dark brown color we all know and love comes from aging the vinegar in wood casks.
-When the vinegar hasn’t been aged for long, companies will add caramel color to mimic the deep, rich color of true aged balsamic vinegar.
+When the vinegar hasn't been aged for long, companies will add caramel color to mimic the deep, rich color of true aged balsamic vinegar.
+While the color will be the same, clearly the flavor won't be.
+Balsamic vinegar contains naturally occurring sulfates, but none should be added.

 - Prep Time: 5 mins